Today’s post is all about comparing colored pencil methods.

 Tips for Using the Umber Under Drawing Method

 Use an earth tone that’s either neutral in color (not too blue or too yellow) or that is the complement of the final color.
-I use Prismacolor Light Umber most of the time, because it’s a light brown that’s still dark enough to draw nice dark values.
-But it’s a little on the warm side, so if I’m drawing a subject that will feature warm colors in the over drawing, I might switch to Dark Brown, which is slightly bluer in color.
+I use a light umber most of the time, because it’s a light brown that’s still dark enough to draw nice dark values.
+But it’s a little on the warm side, so if I’m drawing a subject that will feature warm colors in the over drawing, I might switch to a darker shade, which is slightly bluer in color.

 Begin with light pressure and build value slowly, layer by layer.